PacificBiosciences/sawfish/scripts/cnv_excluded_regions/README.md

 ## Common CNV

 Generating the common CNV excluded regions track requires sawfish results from a diverse sample cohort.
-It has been found to be more effective to run sawfish is run on these samples without any `--cnv-excluded-regions` option, so that all difficult CNV regions are attempted for the purpose of finding the common CNV regions.
-Note that only larger scale events are being used for this operation so the `--disable-small-indels` flag can be used to accelerate the sawfish runs used for this purpose.
+When generating a common CNV track, sawfish should be run on the sample cohort without any `--cnv-excluded-regions` option, so that all difficult CNV regions are attempted for the purpose of finding the common CNV regions.
+Note that only larger-scale events are being used for this operation so the `--fast-cnv-mode` flag should be used as well.

 All sawfish cohort VCFs can be input into the following script found in the `common_cnv/` subdirectory as follows: